ibmresilient/resilient-community-apps/fn_pagerduty/README.md

 To uninstall, run: `pip uninstall fn_pagerduty`

 ## Resilient Configuration
-Follow the steps to add a jira section to your `app.config` file by running `resilient-circuits config [-u | -c]` and updating the fields:
+Follow the steps to add a pagerduty section to your `app.config` file by running `resilient-circuits config [-u | -c]` and updating the fields:

 ```
 [pagerduty]